A Voice in the Night

 Samuel obeyed Eli in everything he commanded him to do.
 In the mornings, he had to open the doors so that the people could come in.
 He made sure that all the lamps were full of oil and burning, as there were no windows in the tabernacle to allow light to come in from outside.
 Then he had to polish all the gold, silver and copper things until they shone.
 Growing bigger, his duties became increasingly more important as Eli entrusted more and more to him.

-Eli's two sons, Hophni with his prowling eyes and Phinehas with his crooked grin, also served as priests, but they did wrong in the eyes of the Lord, because they were audacious and selfish.
+Eli's two sons, Hophni and Phinehas — one with prowling eyes and the other with a crooked grin — also served as priests, but they did wrong in the eyes of the Lord, because they were audacious and selfish.
 When the Israelites brought their sacrifices, these two priests always took for themselves the best part of the sacrifice, which was supposed to belong to the Lord.
 Sometimes they used violence to do it.
 That was a big sin, because they did not respect the sacrifice of the Lord and they caused the Israelites to not respect the Lord's sacrifice either.

 Eli rebuked his sons softly in his own way and not according to the law of the Lord, but they were so stubborn that they did not want to listen.
 Although he tried to teach them to do the right thing, he considered his sons more important than God.
 That is why God had decided to bring judgment upon them.